 According to Andrew, the first step of this game is to “use flip-chart paper and draw the outline of a bus.”

-“Break team into groups of four or five and allow 20 minutes for the team to draw the bus and five minutes for each team to present their vehicle.”
+“Break teams into groups of four or five and allow 20 minutes for the team to draw the bus and five minutes for each team to present their vehicle.”

 It is important when training new recruits to encourage discussion, so that future members of the contact centre team can bond and share their questions and concerns.

-In the sense, the jelly baby tree can be used to identify participants’ feelings and encourage discussion.
+In this sense, the Jelly Baby Tree can be used to identify participants’ feelings and encourage discussion.

 Andrew says this “is a useful activity to get feedback on how participants are feeling and to encourage discussion around their emotions.”

 So, to play, “provide each participant with the Jelly Baby Tree sheet and ask them to colour in the jelly baby that they think best represents them.

 “Once they have done this, take it in turns to ask each person to show their coloured-in jelly baby and explain why they chose it.”

 Alternatively, “place the picture on a slide and ask participants to point out the jelly baby that represents them and explain the reasons.”